epomatti/ms-fabric-private-link/README.md

 ### Base project

-In order to complete this project, initiate a Fabric environment.
+A Fabric environment is required for this project.
 For demonstration purposes, you can use [Lakehouse Tutorial][4].

 ### Licensing

-The following licenses are required:
+The following licenses are required for Fabric:

 - Power BI license
 - Microsoft Fabric